 Faculty Resources - Graduate Writing Center

-Faculty play a central role in the development of their students' ability to write well and think critically.
-The GWC is supplementary and complementary to faculty and department efforts, not a replacement.
-The GWC supports faculty efforts through the following services, listed below and to your left.
+Faculty are central in developing students' ability to write well and think critically.
+The GWC is supplementary and complementary to faculty and departments' efforts, not a replacement.
+The GWC supports NPS faculty's teaching and advising through the following services:

 GWC Text for Your Syllabi

-Faculty may record their evaulation of student writing skills using the provided Word doc.
-This simple form categorizes skills by aspects of Critical Thnking and Writing Mechanics, with space to write in comments.
-At the bottom are checkboxes to indicate whether GWC support is Suggested or Required.
-Download the file here.
+Faculty can record their evaluation of a student's writing skills using the provided Word document.
+This simple form categorizes skills into aspects of critical thinking and writing mechanics, with space to add comments.
+At the bottom are checkboxes to indicate whether GWC support is suggested or required.

-We'll cover the purpose of the writing center, its services, how to sign up with a writing coach in WCOnline, what we don't do and why, the writing process, and why students should engage the Center.
-We can tailor our presentation to your needs.
-Contact the GWC.
+We'll cover the purpose of the Graduate Writing Center, its services, how to sign up with a writing coach in WCOnline, what we don't do and why, the writing process, and why students should engage with the GWC.
+For a customized presentation, contact the GWC.